Sansevieria Black Coral is a variety of Sansevieria trifasciata [san-se-VEER-ee-uh, try-fask-ee-AH-tuh].

 Mature foliage develops light gray-green cross-banding over the dark green base color.

 The cross-banding creates a distinct pattern on the foliage.

 Flowering and Fragrance

-The snake plant produces clusters of small white flowers in the summer.
+The snake plant flower appears as small clusters of white flowers in the summer.

 The flowers aren’t very significant, but they produce a noticeable fragrance.

 The snake plant is best suited for outdoor growth in USDA hardiness zones 9 to 11 with a minimum average temperature of 30° degrees Fahrenheit (-1° C) during the winter.